fullersr/grassroots-for-real/Docs/ThisIsWhatGrassrootsLooksLike.md

 #### The importance of the "home" group
 The home group is crucial to a well-networked grassroots movement.
 It should be small enough to provide a sense of community and belonging and large enough to be sustainable.
 It should be a reservoir of talent and energy to support the activist goals of its members and offer them opportunities to engage according to interests, skills, and availability.

-It shouuld accommodate initiatives on multiple issues accoring to the interests and energy of its members.
+It shouuld accommodate initiatives on multiple issues according to the interests and energy of its members.
 Referring to our earlier example, a home group might coneeivably take on redistricting AND clean water AND honeybees.
 Or it might defer one or more of those if need be to concentrate on more urgent matters.
 It should support projects that relate directly to the goals of the group and those of the project teams.

 In short, it should feel to the individual activist that participation will contribute to meaningful results.